-Please add total surface area to be cleaned and sealed - If you need help working out surface area - see below or simply click on free site survey required and we will measure things for you FREE of charge and without any obligation.
-Please leave blank if site survey is required and leave the measuring down to us.
+Please add total surface area to be cleaned and sealed - If you need help working out surface area - see below or ask for our free site survey service and we will measure things for you FREE of charge and without any obligation.

 Please note: The accuracy of any quotation we supply is dependent on the accuracy of the measurements and description of the project you provide - to avoid any issues our FREE site survey is recommended.
 If you choose not to receive FREE site survey and your measurements and/or description are inaccurate the quotation may be subject to revision.